Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Additional theoretical results

 \subsection{Dependence on the mini-batch size}

 In this section, we prove two results in order to explicitly model the dependence on the mini-batch size.
 We denote a mini-batch as $\gB$, its size as $B \in [1, n]$ and the corresponding mini-batch gradient as $\gradb{\x}= \frac{1}{B} \sum_{\fj \in \gB} \nabla \fj(\x)$.
-The mini-batch gradient is also unbiased i.e. $\E_\gB[\gradb{\x}] = \grad{\x}$, implying that all the proofs remain unchanged, but we need to use a different growth condition for the ASGD proofs in~\cref{sec:acceleration} and a different definition of $\sigma$ for the SGD proofs in~\cref{sec:adaptivity}.
-We refine these quantities here, and show the explicit dependence on the mini-batch size. \begin{thmbox} \begin{lemmanew} If
+The mini-batch gradient is also unbiased i.e. $\E_\gB[\gradb{\x}] = \grad{\x}$, implying that all the proofs remain unchanged.
+However, we need to use a different definition of $\sigma^2$ for both~\cref{sec:adaptivity} and~\cref{sec:acceleration}.
+We refine these quantities here, and show the explicit dependence on the mini-batch size.